 - SQUEEZE…Squeeze the handle.

-- SWEEP…Sweep from side to side at the base.
+- SWEEP…Sweep from side to side at the base of the fire.

-Finally, evacuate immediately if the fire progresses past the insipient stage.
+Finally, evacuate immediately if the fire progresses past the ignition stage.